 Baptism services are usually held on the second Sunday of each month at 11.00 am.
 There may be anywhere from one to four baptism families involved.
 Other times are possible by arrangement with the Rector.
-Please note that the baptism cannot occur until at least three months after your application.
+Please note that the baptism cannot occur until at least six months after your application.

 Because the baptism service involves parents and godparents making significant promises concerning their own Christian faith and intention to raise the child in the Christian faith, good preparation is essential.
 The process at St Jude’s is as follows:

 1. Please come along to a Sunday gathering and introduce yourself to our rector Andrew.
 This is the best way to get the ball rolling.

 2. Regular attendance at a Sunday gathering (8.00 am, 9.30 am or 4.00 pm).

 3. Participate in a Christianity Explained course.
 This is a five week course which we run a few times per year, taking you through the Christian gospel in a relaxed discussion based format.
 We will let you know when the next one is on.
 Both parents should come.

 4. One meeting with Andrew in the lead-up to the baptism.
 At this meeting we will discuss the meaning of the baptism service and answer any questions you may have.

 Our fervent prayer and expectation is that the baptism of your child will be the beginning of a significant relationship with the St Jude’s community through which your family will grow closer to God and his Son Jesus Christ.